yongkingg/obstacle-game/README.md

 Choose Level and press join button.

+You will see Start button in the upper right corner.

+Press the button to start the game.

 You can move by key W, A, S, D(W = Up, A = left, S = Down, D = Right)

 You have to survive for 60 seconds.